-- Were the raw animal origin foods cooked to proper time/temperatures? - Check if the establishment has a food stem thermometer and whether it is used to test final cooking temperatures. - If required, are cooking temperature logs maintained?
+• Were the raw animal origin foods cooked to proper time/temperatures?

+- Check if the establishment has a food stem thermometer and whether it is used to test final cooking temperatures. - If required, are cooking temperature logs maintained?

 Inadequate Reheating: The suspect food, which had been previously cooked and cooled, was not heated to a temperature sufficient to destroy the agent or to reduce the level of contamination to below an infectious dose.
+An exception is that food for immediate serve does not need to be reheated in this way.

-- Determine how the suspect food was reheated. - Check to determine if the suspect food was properly reheated. - Determine if a thermometer was used to test the final reheat temperature of the suspect food.
+- Determine how the suspect food was reheated. - Check to determine if the suspect food was properly reheated. - Determine if a thermometer was used to test the final reheat temperature of the suspect food. - Commercially processed foods should be reheated to 135° F for hot holding. - Non-Commercially process foods (those prepared within the establishment) should be reheated to 165° F for hot holding.

-c) Growth/Toxin Production
+c) Growth/Toxin Production.

 Determine if the pathogens had ample time to GROW (G) AND/OR PRODUCE TOXIN (T).
-The growth of pathogens and the production of toxins can occur in PHFs that achieve temperatures between 41° and 140° F for several hours.
+The growth of pathogens and the production of toxins can occur in PHFs that achieve temperatures between 41° and 135° F for several hours.
 Time/temperature abuse can result from inadequate cooling procedures, holding at room temperature and inadequate hot and cold holding units.
-While reheating contaminated food may destroy pathogens, it may not deactivate heat-stable toxins produced by pathogens such as Staphylococcus aureus.
-It is recommended that potentially hazardous foods be cooled from 140° F to 70° F within two hours and then to 41° F or less within four hours.
+While reheating contaminated food may destroy pathogens, it may not deactivate heat-stable toxins produced by pathogens such as $Staphylococcus\ aureus$ .
+It is recommended for time/temperature control for safety food be cooled from 135° F to 70° F (discard if not $\leq$ 70° F within two hours) and then to 41° F or less within four hours.